AshutoshDongare/convo/README.md

 pipwin install pyaudio
 ```

-6) convo uses imports from silaro those are already included in this repo. please check an ensure that silaro model and utils are at the right place
+6) convo uses imports from silero those are already included in this repo. please check an ensure that silero model and utils are at the right place

 With that we are done with the installation steps.
-Now try running convo.py in the terminal using silaro virtual environment and you should be able to speak with your computer :smile:
+Now try running convo.py in the terminal using silero virtual environment and you should be able to speak with your computer :smile:

-when you run convo for the first time, it will download silaro models to cache.
+when you run convo for the first time, it will download silero models to cache.
 Download Progress will be displayed in the output terminal.
 In subsequent runs it will use locally cached models which will be fast.

 # Troubleshooting steps

 if you are not able to speak with your computer then try checking below points

 1) Please check if your mic and speaker are enabled. on windows you may also need to check permissions etc.
-2) Please check if all the mentioned liberaries are installed properly and you are running both silaro and rasa in their own virtual environments
+2) Please check if all the mentioned liberaries are installed properly and you are running both silero and rasa in their own virtual environments
 3) Please check if are running rasa server from inside of the rasa bot directory using "rasa run --enable-api" and it said rasa server is up and running
 4) If you have had some compatibility errors while installing on the virtual environments, you may want to delete and recreate them
 5) In future there might be a change in the avaliable liberaries or compatibility, please do check for those kind of issues.